CyberC4p0/Picarta-Client/README.md

 python script_name.py --update_token
 ```
 ### Running Without Arguments
-If you run the script without command-line arguments, you will be prompted to enter the API token and image file path:
+If you run the script without command-line arguments, you will be prompted to enter the API token and image file path/url:
 ```
 python script_name.py
 API Token: your_api_token